 If I were to ask my significant other if he'd come across any old fossils lately, I'd more than likely be awarded with an appraising stare and a glib retort.
 Fair enough, despite his many attributes the study of fossils is perhaps not his specialist subject and fossils are a bit thin on the ground in our neck of the woods anyway.
-For the bona-fide fossil hunters amongst us, however, the World Heritage Site of the Jurassic Coastline of Dorset is a palaeontologist’s paradise.
+For the bona-fide fossil hunters amongst us, however, the World Heritage Site of the Jurassic Coastline of Dorset and East Devon is a palaeontologist’s paradise.

 From exquisite Exmouth in the west to scenic, sandy Studland Bay in the east, this spectacular stretch of almost 100 miles of coastline has something to offer everyone.
 Depending on how much time you have at your disposal will it be a dallying dawdle around Durdle Door, an energetic excursion along the South West Coast Path or a relaxing ride in the Jurassic Skyline capsule that you choose?
 Whatever you go for there’s so much to discover at this World Heritage spot.

 While it’s true to say that the Jurassic coast is a depository for many things historic, it’s not all fossils and dinosaurs.
 Bookworms, young and old, will wriggle in excitement whilst wandering wistfully through Hardy’s Wessex or Enid Blyton’s Famous Five playground; historians will throw on a Dr Who cloak and go on their own tumultuous time travel through centuries of pillage and plunder; birdwatchers and naturalists will brandish their bins and itch to twitch at the nature reserves; ramblers will relish the nature trails and coastal paths; the gourmet brigade will savour the delights of Michelin-starred eateries and even steam railway enthusiasts won’t be disappointed.
 Choo, choo!